Laser Safety Officer Training Course – 2 Days: Oct 14-15, 2021

 The Laser Safety Officer Training is a 2-day course designed for individuals with responsibilities as a Laser Safety Officer.
 The course can serve as a refresher course for those with some experience as a Laser Safety Officer.

 The course provides an overview of LSO responsibilities, laser hazards, risk assessment and laser safety program elements.

-REGISTRATION OPEN for Spring 2020 Course
+REGISTRATION IS OPEN for Fall 2021 Course

 LOCATION: Live Video Conference

 For this course KRMC is will be providing a Live video feed with instructor in real time – save on Travel costs!

 Course is interactive – all registrants will see the powerpoint presentation and the instructor as he presents and have the ability to comment and ask questions in real time.
 Take the course from the comfort of your office and save on all the travel costs.

 Minimum Computer Requirements to Received Video Feed:

 Desktop or laptop with camera, fast network connection (not dial-up) and 1 GB of RAM with a dual core processor for 360p resolution or for 720 resolution 2 GB of RAM with a quad core processor.
 Log in information will be provided to course participants after registration.